pixelgrb/esphome-emporia-vue-utility/README.md

 ### 5. Create a YAML configuration

 Pick one of the [example YAML files](example_yaml/) in this project as a starting point.
+The simplest one is `vue-utility-simple.yaml`, but if you want to send fewer datapoints to Home Assistant, then choose one of the `throttled` files.

-You will need to customize it.
+In any case, you will need to customize it.
 1. for ESPHome CLI, you will do this in a text file on your computer.
 2. for ESPHome Device Builder, you will do within the Device Builder editor in Home Assistant UI.